 Just like the Gallery of Modern Art in the city centre, entry to these museums is free unless you are visiting a special exhibit.

-It is worth visiting the Kelvingrove Gallery just for the architecture alone.
-The Science Centre and the Transport Museum are both on the other side of the River Clyde but are both only a bridge away from the west end, and it is easy enough to cross over should you wish to visit either of these museums and then continue with your visit of the west end.
+It is worth visiting the Kelvingrove Art Gallery and Museum just for the architecture alone.
+The Science Centre and the Transport Museum are both on opposite sides of the River Clyde but are both only a bridge away from the west end, and it is easy enough to cross over should you wish to visit either of these museums and then continue with your visit of the west end.

 Especially at night, the Hydro – which is an entertainment venue in Glasgow and hosts a large number of concerts and shows – is very stunning and lights up in an array of colours.
 The SECC, its older neighbour, is often referred to as ‘The Armadillo’ and when you see its shape, you will understand why.